Law Offices of Martin Seidler logo

 Visit Law Offices of Martin Seidler

-Best for Texas residents considering bankruptcy who value direct attorney consultation with a trustee-experienced lawyer and need specialized guidance on chapters beyond 7 and 13, foreclosure prevention, or security clearance implications.
+profile signals for Texas residents considering bankruptcy who value direct attorney consultation with a trustee-experienced lawyer and need listed guidance on chapters beyond 7 and 13, foreclosure prevention, or security clearance implications.
 Main caveat: firm provides no pricing transparency, client references, or detailed credentials online—direct contact is essential to verify experience level, fee structure, and availability before retaining services.

 • Individuals facing wage garnishment, asset repossession, or foreclosure seeking immediate legal intervention